Reading Tutor or Family Education Volunteer - READWS

 All Augustine tutors go through extensive training.
 Please check our website for our next available training or call the Augustine office.

-The cost of this training course is $225 per trainee.
-This fee covers only the cost of books, materials and a small registration fee.
+The cost of this training course is $250 per trainee.
+This fee covers only the cost of materials, background check, and a small registration fee.
 All other costs of the training are covered by the Augustine Project and the generosity of our donors.
 Some scholarship funds are available.
-Please let the Director know if you need financial assistance.
+Please let us know if you need financial assistance.

-Our tutors receive 60 hours of training before they are assigned an Augustine student.
-The two-week training class includes a practicum during which the trainee evaluates a student and then teaches five consecutive Orton-Gillingham practice lessons (using Wilson materials) with the help of a master tutor.
+Our tutors receive 7 days of training before they are assigned an Augustine student.
+The 7-day training class includes a practicum during which the trainee evaluates a student and then teaches 2 Orton-Gillingham practice lessons (using Wilson materials) with the help of a mentor tutor.
+The mentor assists with 2 additional lessons within the first two weeks of tutoring and another 2 lessons during the tutor's first year.
+Ongoing support, training, and presentations are offered throughout the school year at no additional cost.
+Tutors may borrow phonetically controlled readers, workbooks and reference materials from the READWS library.

 The course is taught by a team of experienced trainers who present such topics as the definition and characteristics of dyslexia; the essential components of reading instruction; the history and principals of Orton-Gillingham; phonological awareness; the scope and sequence of Orton-Gillingham teaching via Wilson Reading System materials (including sounds, syllable types and spelling rules); sight words; plus phonics games and activities.